workBishwa/imBishwa/_teaching/Gumbel_equation_for_flood_frequency_analysis.md

 2. Yn = Reduced mean, a function of sample size N.
 3. Sn = Reduced standard deviation, a function of sample size N.

+### Yn and Sn in Gumbel's Extreme Value Distribution